 Above all else, the Neo is extremely protective.
-He is a fearless dog, and he would much rather be inside the home, keeping a watchful eye on her family.
+She is a fearless dog, and she prefers to be inside the home, keeping a watchful eye on her family.
 Though she would probably do just as well outside, guarding the exterior of the house.

-Something to be aware of and that must be stressed is the importance of training your Neo to be around children.
-If the Neo is not familiar with small children, he can see them as a threat to his family.
-It is crucial that you socialize him with children as early and as often as possible.
+Something to be aware of is the importance of training your Neo to be around children.
+If the Neo is not familiar with small children, she may see them as a threat to her family.
+It is crucial that you socialize her with children as early and as often as possible.

-Some folks make the mistake of thinking they’re in the clear because they trained their Neapolitan to be good with their own kids, however this is not enough.
-All your child has to do is have a friend over for a visit, this could be all it takes to ramp up the Neapolitan’s threat senses can kick in all over again.
+Some folks make the mistake of thinking they’re in the clear because they trained their Neapolitan to be good with their own kids.
+However, this is not enough.
+If your child has a friend over for a visit, this could be all it takes to ramp up the Neapolitan’s threat senses all over again.

 The best way to combat this is to have your Neapolitan around as many different people, children, and animals as possible – and as early as possible.
 Do this regularly over the course of the dog’s entire life.
-This is an ongoing process that must not be neglected.
+This is an ongoing process that you must not neglect.

-Because of the Neo’s intense sense of protection, you, as her owner, don’t have to worry as much about getting her to listen to you.
-She is willing to do whatever she has to do, including lay her own life on the line, to keep her family safe and happy.
+Because of the Neo’s intense sense of protection, you don’t have to worry as much about getting her to listen to you.
+She is willing to do whatever she has to do to please you.
+This includes laying her own life on the line, if it means keeping her family safe and happy.

 The Neo is a very smart dog.
-Unfortunately, that can also lead to stubbornness, since she’ll have more of a tendency to think for herself.
-While she is obedient, as expressed earlier, she can be stubborn in the areas that matter.
+Unfortunately, this personality trait can also lead to stubbornness, since she has more of a tendency to think for herself.

-For example, her aforementioned intensity when it comes to protecting her family can make her stubborn to any commands that suggest she do anything otherwise.
+For example, her intense drive to protect her family can make her stubborn to any commands that suggest she do anything otherwise.

-In fact, the Neapolitan would rather sneak up on an intruder than give the intruder any inclination that he’s onto him.
-And, considering the size of this dog, he is definitely not one that you want sneaking up on you anytime soon.
+In fact, the Neapolitan would rather sneak up on an intruder than give the intruder any inclination that she’s onto him.
+And, considering the size of this dog, she is definitely not one you want sneaking up on you anytime soon.

 Another interesting fact is that the Neo has a high tolerance for pain.
 This is because of the fighting background from which she comes, as well as the fact that her skin is loose on her body.

-Because of this reason, you’ll want to check her routinely for any potential health problems, as the Neapolitan may not necessarily behave any differently if she’s ill or suffering from an injury.
+For this reason, you’ll want to check her routinely for any potential health problems.
+The Neapolitan may not necessarily behave differently if she’s ill or in pain.

-With some breeds, you can use “dominance” training or asserting yourself in the “alpha” role – however, this won’t work with the Neapolitan.
-Mentioned earlier, the Neapolitan is a smart dog, and he fully comprehends the fact that you can’t physically dominate him.
+With some breeds, you can use “dominance” training, or assert yourself in the “alpha” role.
+However, this won’t work with the Neapolitan.

-The Neapolitan is very easy to train because he learns quickly.
+The Neapolitan is very easy to train because she learns quickly.
 This, however, can be both a blessing and a curse.
-The blessing goes without saying, but the curse is because in order to properly accept strangers, you must socialize the Neapolitan as often as possible.
+Mentioned earlier, in order to properly accept strangers, you must socialize the Neapolitan as often as possible.
 The problem with this, of course, is the idea of meeting strangers to begin with.
 She won’t exactly be accepting of them at first.

-Not socializing your Neapolitan is more serious than just having a shy dog on your hands – you could actually turn him into more of an aggressor this way with both human strangers and other animals.
+Not socializing your Neapolitan is more serious than just having a shy dog on your hands.
+You could actually turn her into a more aggressive dog this way, and that goes for both human strangers and other animals.

-As is a common training strategy, you should start socializing your Neapolitan early and continue socializing him throughout the course of his life.
+As noted above, a common training strategy is to start socializing your Neapolitan early and continue socializing her throughout the entirety of her life.

 Think Twice Before Settling on a Neapolitan Mastiff